statamic/v2-docs/content/collections/tags/user-register_form.md

 Any submitted data that does _not_ exist in the fieldset will be completely ignored.

 Additional fields will be validated as per your fieldset `validate` rules.

+### New user roles

+Most of the time, new members will need some roles assigned to them so that they can do different things on your site.
+You get to choose these roles with the `new_user_roles` array in your `site/settings/users.yaml` file.
+When a user successfully registers as a member, their account will automatically be assigned the roles in this list.

+It’s best to remember that these are _starting_ roles for the user.
+You can later either manually add roles to users in their files, update their account through the Control Panel, or have add-ons automatically add or remove roles as needed when users perform certain tasks.